-- Properly phase all of your spectra, as good phase correction is essential to accurately analyzing your data using Chenomx NMR Suite.
-Your spectrum is properly phased when its baseline is a smooth curve (or line) across the entire width of the spectrum. - A good strategy for manual phasing is to pick a peak on the far right side of your spectrum, adjust the Zero-order phase until the baseline on either side of the peak lines up, then pick a peak on the far left side and adjust the First-order phase in the same way.
-Repeat this process until the entire spectrum is well-phased. - Only phase your spectrum once.
+- A good strategy for manual phasing is to pick a peak on either side of your spectrum, adjust the zero-order phase until the baseline on either side of the peak lines up, activate the Use pivot Point checkbox, move the red cursor on the location of that peak, and adjust the first-order phase.
+The use of a pivot point automatically adjusts the zero-phase upon modification of the first-order phase so that the resulting phase at the pivot point location stays constant. - Only phase your spectrum once.
 If you do not like the results of phase correction, undo it or remove it using the Processing History, then try again. - Always phase your spectrum before applying baseline correction or any other processing layers. - Select one of the phase angle controls, and use the arrow keys to make fine adjustments to the phase angle.
 The arrow keys adjust in increments of 0.15° normally, and in 0.01° increments when the Fine Tune checkbox is selected. - In spectra of aqueous samples, the water peak may be distorted relative to the rest of the spectrum; do not use the water peak to determine phase correction.
 Instead, try to obtain smooth baseline curves to either side of the water peak. - During a phase correction session, you can clear your current adjustments by clicking the Reset button.
-After you have accepted your changes, you can clear previous adjustments through the Processing History panel.

-To apply phase correction to more than one spectrum at a time, use the "Batch Process" tool.
+After you have accepted your changes, you can clear previous adjustments through the Processing History panel. - To apply phase correction to more than one spectrum at a time, use the "Batch Process" tool.